Pavan-1997/Docker_Volumes_Bind-Mounts/README.md

 ```
 docker run -it -v <volume_name>:/data <image_name> /bin/bash
 ```
+`This command will mount the volume <volume_name> to the /data directory in the container.
+Any data written to the /data directory inside the container will be persisted in the volume on the host file system.`

 ### Below are a few more commands related to docker volumes: